UbiquityRobotics/move_basic/README.md

 ## New obstacle avoidance behavoir (March 2019)

 New behavior was added in the `side_dist` branch.
-This code will be reviewed and will be released into the package.
+The behavior is to follow a wall or similar object at the side.

+New subscription:

+`/follow_mode`: (int) Follow mode: 0 None, 1 Left, 2 Right.

 New parameters: